 This grammar collection is an original work and reflects my personal understanding of Persian grammar.
 For instance, considering six verbal participles for Persian and more importantly, stating that Persian marks eight grammatical cases is not how New Persian has been studied and introduced both in Iranian and foreign references.
 However, this point must also be mentioned that Persian grammar is largely unstudied and unexplored in spite of its long history.
 Persian still lacks a comprehensive and modern grammar reference covering all the details and features of this intricate language.
 On this account, Persian grammar is open to research and new definitions.

 The content focuses on Iranian Persian.
 However, Persian dialects are widely intelligible.
 Knowing any one of them, you can communicate well with Persian speakers of other countries.
-If you find any mistakes or have any suggestions, please feel free to contact me.
+If you find any mistakes, have any suggestions or would like to support me financially, please feel free to contact me.